skywind3000/vim-terminal-help/README.md

 ## Requirements

 - vim: 8.1
-- neovim: 0.3 and install [neovim-remote](https://github.com/mhinz/neovim-remote) package if you need drop command.
+- neovim: 0.3 and install [neovim-remote](https://github.com/mhinz/neovim-remote) package if you need the drop command.

 ## Installation